Frequently Asked Questions

-While the housing market is high in Palo Alto, because of Prop 13, the schools get a limited amount of funding from property taxes.
+It is true that houses are very expensive in Palo Alto, however, because of Prop 13, the schools get a limited amount of funding from property taxes.
 Property owners in high performing districts in other states pay a higher percent of taxes on the value of their house.

 PiE works at the school level, by giving individual principals a large portion of their discretionary funding and the flexibility to spend it on additional staff and programs needed for their specific school site—at your child’s school.
 We can only do that for our students with continued support from the community.

 Funding Distribution Questions

 Donations to PiE make up 60-77% of the discretionary funds that each principal has to use for his or her own school.
 These funds pay for many critical staff that local and state funding does not support.
 Over 250 additional supportive staff (aides, teachers, specialists, counselors, etc.) are funded in whole or in part by PiE.
 PiE reviews district financial reports to ensure that funds are spent in accordance with donor wishes.